ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 The full journey from Murun to Tsagaannuur is around 9 hours.
 Understandably, improved road conditions drive much of the election cycle.
 Candidates visit all the villages by helicopter, and then sing about promises of road infrastructure.
 Famous people are ushered in and perform concerts, and free vodka is handed out to restore voter faith from the last election.
 But post election, the promises of roads fade like the distant hum of their departing helicopters.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-41-41-651000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-41-41-651000_cam.webp" description="An average road." %}
-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_04-22-23-197000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_04-22-23-197000_cam.webp" description="A rickety bridge crossing just outside Red Mountain Village, a small village that neighbors Tsagaannuur." %}

 Perhaps it is for this reason that motorbike reign supreme in Mongolia.
 They are cheap on gas, cheap to purchase, easy to repair, and can traverse roads and bridges that cars struggle with.
 With the introduction of the Chinese motorcycle in the 1990s, and its widespread proliferation throughout the country in the following decades, horseback riding has greatly diminished.
 Increasingly so, Mongolians are traveling, transporting goods, carrying out errands, and herding by motorcycle rather than by horseback.
 It's an example like many others found in Mongolia: modern technologies threatening to overwrite a lifestyle maintained for thousands of years, and the Mongolian people and government trying to strike a balance between modernity and tradition.

 Past Red Mountain Village we saw some activity outside a cluster of three gers.
 The men and women were saddling up horses, and someone was drinking.
 "They are going to race horses", Anuka determined.
 "But we can't go.
 If we do, we can’t leave.
 Evan not be able to walk, and Evan no translator".
-After a moment, I understood her riddle: if we visit them, we will be culturally obligated to get obliterated and we wouldn't make it to Tsagaannuur.
+After a moment, I understood her riddle: if we visit them, we'd be culturally obligated to drink the night away and we wouldn't make it to Tsagaannuur.
 We drove on.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_07-05-35-010000_cam.webp" description="A tranquil mood envelopes us as Baagii drives towards the darkening horizon.
 The car squeaks with each passing bump as we're thrown from side to side.
-In the twilight, an adolescent herds her family's sheep towards an out of sight ger." %}
+In the twilight, an adolescent herds her family's sheep on motorcycle towards an out of sight ger." %}

 Thirty minutes later, after a journey that seemingly never ended, we made it to _White Lake_.
 This is the lake upon which Tsagaannuur village was formed.
 Anuka explained that no one swims, bathes, or washes their clothes in the lake out of respect for its purity.
 This respectful relationship with the lake allows Tsagaannuurians to drink its water and maintain a healthy ecosystem that teems with a famous "white fish", known throughout Mongolia for being tasty.
 Though Anuka noted that high winds are often blowing roadside trash into the lake.